-The dialogue was led by Punya Prasad Neupane, Executive Director of NASC; moderated by Pratap Kumar Pathak, former Secretary of Ministry of General Administration; and facilitated by Mohan Manandhar, Senior Academic Advisor at NASC.
+The dialogue was facilitated by Mohan Manandhar, Senior Academic Advisor at NASC.
+The discussion was then led by Punya Prasad Neupane, Executive Director of NASC and Pratap Kumar Pathak, former Secretary of Ministry of General Administration.
+This was followed by questions, answers, and discussion.